-The Most Common Passwords Of 2016 Were Also The Easiest To Hack: Study
+The Most Common Passwords Of 2016 Were Also The Easiest To Hack [Study]

-Keeper Security, makers of the popular password management and digital vault software used by firms and individuals alike from cyber attacks recently published a report about a research they conducted in 2016.
-As part of the study, the company scoured through more than 10 million passwords that became public due to the several instances of data breaches reported in 2016.
+Keeper Security, makers of the popular password management and digital vault software used by firms and individuals alike, recently published a report about the research they conducted in 2016.
+As part of the study, the company scoured more than 10 million passwords that became public due to the several instances of data breaches reported in 2016.
 What they found out was stunning.
-In spite of several cases of cyberattacks, privacy concerns and the impending threat of hackers accessing their data, people still seem to have a lackadaisical attitude towards cyber security.
+In spite of several cases of cyberattacks, privacy concerns, and the impending threat of hackers accessing their data, people still seem to have a lackadaisical attitude towards cyber security.

 The one thing that stands between your data being accessed by an unauthorized person is your password.
 However, most people seem to have a very casual approach towards choosing their passwords.
 According to Keeper Security, while there have been slight changes in the most common and frequently used passwords, they remain as easy to guess as ever.
-For example, more than 17 percent of the people had their passwords set as “123456”.
-What was worse was the fact that several websites allowed users to keep these passwords and had very poor password enforcing policies in place.
+For example, more than 17 percent of the people had their passwords set as “123456.”
+What was worse was the fact that several websites allowed users to keep these passwords and had very poor password enforcement policies in place.

 CEO of @keepersecurity explains to @vocativ why 'password' is still a terrible #password https://t.co/RY6YpjsMLu #passwordmanager